De-Armoring: A Pathway to Connection.

 ✅ Mental Space: Releasing mental loops and habitual ruminations and reconnecting with our imagination and creativity.

-✅ Energetic Space: Restoring flow, resulting in clarity, lightness, and vitality.
+✅ Energetic Space: Restoring the flow & the Charge, resulting in clarity, lightness, and vitality.

 ✅ Nervous System Space: Developing a capacity for presence and emotional flexibility.